Lorius garrulus Linnaeus, 1758

-I am now trying to find some photos from the wild, to see if there is also variation in the yellow spot aswell.
+I am now trying to find some photos from the wild, to see if there is any difference, unfortunally I haven't found any yet.

 Any way the recent confiscated Lorius garrulus subspecies who are released in to the wild on Morotai, which are different subspecies does not help the purity of the wild , if it's really a subspecies.

 Some claim they have the morotaianus, but as you can see the skins , they probably belong to the nominate or flavopalliatus.

 The first is a Lorius garrulus flavopalliatus, the second Lorius garrulus morotaianus, and the thirth Lorius garrulus garrulus. photo from Andrey Naves.
 Here is the opposite , here is the morotai the biggest.
 But what we see here is some darker green on the wings.